pdjr-wemos/pdjr-mast-multisensor/README.md

-This project implements an ESP8266 multisensor which mounts at the top of Beatrice's mast and reports temperature, humidity, barometric pressure and whether or not the mast is raised or lowered.
+This project implements an ESP8266 multisensor which mounts at the top of Beatrice's mast and reports temperature, humidity, barometric pressure and mast state (raised/lowered).

 The multisensor PCB is housed in a 3D printed enclosure which sits between the mast top plate and the DHR35 Anchor Light.